-June 2004 This update is produced periodically by Alcoa and the EPA to provide an overview of activities associated with the Grasse River Study Area, including key elements of the cleanup process and the next steps in the program.
+April 2005 This update is produced periodically by Alcoa and the EPA to provide an overview of activities associated with the Grasse River Study Area, including key elements of the cleanup process and the next steps in the program.
 Your comments on the activities described in this update are welcome.
 If you would like more information on the Grasse River project or have any questions, please visit the project website at www.thegrasseriver.com or contact one of the individuals listed on the back of this newsletter.
-Alcoa to Conduct Remedial Options Pilot Study Alcoa Inc. with oversight from the US Environmental Protection Agency (EPA) will conduct a study in 2005 to further evaluate the potential remediation (cleanup) options to be considered for the lower Grasse River near its Massena, New York plant.
-This study will build upon previous work in order to address outstanding issues concerning the evaluation of potential cleanup options, and will include an assessment of possible options to address the ice jam related sediment scour that occurred in the river in the spring of 2003.
-The study will have multiple components to be conducted during 2004 and 2005, as shown below, with the majority of the work taking place in the summer of 2005.
+Alcoa to Conduct Remedial Options Pilot Study Alcoa Inc. with oversight from the US Environmental Protection Agency (EPA), will conduct a study in 2005 to further evaluate the potential remedial options to be considered for the lower Grasse River near its Massena, New York plant.
+This study will build upon previous work in order to address outstanding issues concerning the evaluation of potential remedial options.
+It will also include an assessment of possible options to address the scour of sediment related to the increased water velocities in certain sections of the river that were caused by the ice jam that occurred in the river in the spring of 2003.
+The study will have multiple components, as shown below, with the majority of the work taking place in the summer of 2005.